onc-healthit/reference-ccda-validator/README.md

+**Support**

+GitHub Issues are not used to manage issues for this repository.
+Please report any issues you may have on the [ETT Google Group](https://groups.google.com/g/edge-test-tool).
+Our technical team will address all questions there.
+Thank you.

+**Reference C-CDA Configuration and Deployment**

 This document is meant to outline the steps to successfully configure and deploy the reference ccda application.

 If you would like to get a test virtual machine up and running quickly, check out https://github.com/mieweb/vagrant-ccda-validator for a Vagrant build or https://github.com/mieweb/docker-ccda-validator for a docker container.
 Note: These are 3rd-party options and are not directly supported by SITE/the ONC.
 They intend to pull, configure, and deploy the data from our codebase based on these instructions.
 Otherwise, please continue to follow the full instructions below to create a local, external, or customized instance of the validator.